ofseaandstars/ansible-playbooks/user-management/README.md

 ## Create Ansible Account
 **_Requires Password Salt to be configured_**

 This playbook creates a new `ansible` user on the specified hosts.
+You will need to specify the `remote_user` (which is the user that has sudo permissions on the remote host).

 > **Note**
 >